 Since 2004, the Ad-Hoc Industry Natural Resource Management Group has worked to facilitate discussions on best practices related to the ongoing implementation of the ELD.
 Listed below are some Group activities related to ELD best practices.

-- Tracking of ELD Legislation, Cases, Sites and related Information.
+- Tracking of ELD Legislation, Cases, Sites and Related Information.
 Since the 2004 passage of the ELD, the Ad-Hoc Industry Natural Resource Management Group has been tracking and compiling all Member State legislation implementing the ELD in national law, as well as associated Member State guidance.
-Member State status may be found here.
+For current information on a specific Member State status, contact us at email@example.com.

 - Documents.
 The Group has also prepared numerous documents in an effort to foster the “reasonable, balanced and predictable” implementation of the ELD throughout the European Union.
 Some of the documents include: "The European Union Environmental Liability Directive -- Practical Suggestions to Ensure Sound Implementation" (February 2014); "European Union Environmental Liability Directive: An Update and Summary of Emerging Best Practices" (Re-issued January 2013); "White Paper: Environmental Liability Fund in the Context of the European Union Environmental Liability Directive" (December 2012); "Report: Survey of Industrial Companies -- Insurance and Other Financial Security Instruments and Remediation of Environmental Damages under the EU Environmental Liability Directive" (February 2010); "Implementation of the European Union Environmental Liability Directive: Summary of Guiding Principles and Recommended Best Practices" (July 2009); and "Industry Case Studies: An Examination of the European Union Environmental Liability Directive in Practice and Options Available to Member States" (February 2007 and Amended July 2009).
 For further information, contact us at info@NRDonline.org.

 - ELD Best Practices Seminars.
 On an ongoing basis, work has been undertaken to develop "best practices" for key legal, administrative, technical and economic issues related to the implementation of the ELD in actual practice.
 Working with the European Commission, Member State Governmental Authorities and other experts, the Group has convened a series of "Best Practices Seminars" in order to identify, discuss and further expand these suggested best practices.
-The Group convened Seminars in 2007, 2008, 2009, 2010, 2013, and 2014.
-The next ELD Best Practice Seminar will be be held on 26 May 2016.
+The Group convened Seminars in 2007, 2008, 2009, 2010, 2013, 2014 and 2016.
+The next ELD Best Practice Seminar will be be held in May 2020.